The Rights Advocacy Project Program

 Experience in human rights advocacy, writing law reform submissions, managing events, producing publications, running social media campaigns or making educational videos is desirable, but not essential.

-We strongly encourage applications from people who identify as First Nations, Black or a person of colour, members of the LGBTIQA+ community, persons with disabilities, people from low income backgrounds and people who have lived experience of the criminal justice system.
+We strongly encourage applications from people who identify as First Nations, Black or a Person of Colour, members of the LGBTIQA+ community, persons with disabilities, people from low income backgrounds and people who have lived experience of the criminal justice system.
 This space is for you.
 We value lived experience and strongly believe communities impacted by the laws and policies we seek to change must be centred in the work we do.
 If you meet most but not all of the selection criteria, we encourage you to apply.

 What does the program cost?